-The Children's Home offers four cottages for children to live in—two for girls and two forboys.
+The Children's Home offers five cottages for children to live in—three for girls and two for boys.
 The children are taught basic living skills in the cottage.
 The cottages are spacious with ample room for the children to have some space to themselves.
 Each child is provided their own bedroom.
 Each cottage has a kitchen.
 Meals are served family style.

 Many of the children come to the Children's Home with below average grades in school.
 In the year 2006 the Children's Home opened the Krissie Kingsley-Watts Education Center.
 During the school year tutors, computers, and a library are available to the children at the Education Center.
 Having these tools available to the children has generated amazing results.
 Children’s school grades usually increase dramatically while living at the Children's Home.